shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 }
 ```

-And don't forget to register your subscriber to the container at `<plugin root>/src/Resources/config/services.xml`
+And remember to register your subscriber to the container at `<plugin root>/src/Resources/config/services.xml`

 ```xml
 // <plugin root>/src/Resources/config/services.xml